pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 ~~~~~~~~
 * VIMs are shared across tenants -- As an admin operator, the user can register
   a VIM once and allow tenants to deploy VNFs on the registered VIM.
-* Pluggable driver module framework allowing Tacker to interact with multiple
+* Pluggable driver module framework allowing Apmec to interact with multiple
   VIM types.
 * Compatible for OpenStack versions starting from Kilo.
 * Supports keystone versions v2.0 and v3.